-In 2012, the FNE published its 'Guidelines on Competition Compliance Programmes' with the aim of encouraging economic agents to develop internal mechanisms that seek to prevent and detect anticompetitive conduct, by providing some of the markers that the FNE considers a competition compliance programme should contain.67
+In 2012, the FNE published its Guidelines on Competition Compliance Programmes with the aim of encouraging economic agents to develop internal mechanisms that seek to prevent and detect anticompetitive conduct, by providing some of the markers that the FNE considers a competition compliance programme should contain.66

 These Guidelines can be seen as the FNE's response to the then increasing trend by competition authorities, on an international level, of aiding the prevention and deterrence of anticompetitive conduct by encouraging the implementation of competition compliance programmes.
 The FNE's Guidelines have clearly been influenced by earlier guides and documents issued by other competition authorities.
-For example, the European Commission's 'Compliance Matters' includes many of the same compliance measures: identification of risks, involving senior executives in the compliance policy, the establishment of reporting channels, permanently updating the compliance policy, monitoring and auditing.
+For example, the European Commission's Compliance Matters includes many of the same compliance measures: identification of risks, involving senior executives in the compliance policy, the establishment of reporting channels, permanently updating the compliance policy, monitoring and auditing.
+In September 2022, the FNE launched a public consultation procedure to update their Guidelines on Competition Compliance Programmes.
+An updated version of these Guidelines has not been published by the FNE yet.